 The Fellowship begins in August and lasts one year.
 Fellows receive a stipend of more than $40,000 and benefits, including paid vacation.
 NPR will provide Kroc Fellows with professional guidance and assist in job placement.

 While the ideal Kroc Fellow aspires to work in public radio, previous journalism or radio experience is not required.
 Candidates should be close to completing a undergraduate or graduate degree, or have earned a degree no more than one year prior to December 31.
 Kroc Fellows must be able to demonstrate exceptional potential and drive.

-Applications are accepted all year round.
-Those applications postmarked on or before December 31, will be considered for the Fellowship beginning in August of the following year.
-After the hiring team reviews the applications, finalists are selected for an round of in-person interviews at NPR in April or May.
+Applications are accepted between October 1 and December 31.
+After the hiring team reviews the applications, finalists are selected for a round of in-person interviews at NPR in late Spring.
 Selections are made shortly thereafter.
-Each completed application should include:
+Each completed application MUST include:

-- Sample of work reflecting remarkable initiative or accomplishment.
-This might include a writing sample (of 1000 words or less, please), an excerpt (five minutes or so) from a video production or a musical composition, etc.
+- Sample work reflecting remarkable initiative or accomplishment.
+This might be in the form of a writing sample (of 1000 words or less, please), a link to an excerpt (five minutes or so) from a video production or a musical composition, etc.

 - Academic transcript(s) – unofficial transcripts will be accepted.

 - Two references - names and contact information to be part of your application.
 The actual reference letters will need to be e-mailed to firstname.lastname@example.org as a WORD or PDF file with your LAST NAME, FIRST NAME – KROC FELLOW APPLICANT in the subject line by December 31.

 Further instructions on how to submit these materials can be found here, and the application can be found here.